mihaigalos/autoclap/README.md

 * repository where it's hosted
 * author(s)

-This information is usually duplicated in the app's `main`, leading to potentials inconsistencies (users forget to update it).
+This information is usually duplicated in the app's `main`, leading to potential inconsistencies (update in one place but not another).
+Moreover, a crate unifying this would provide consistency across all apps using it.

 ## Usage